tejomayonline/laravel-rest/README.md

 >- now from your console type `composer dump-autoload` or
   > `composer dump-autoload -o` for autloading composer vendor and classes.
 >- its all set .
->- If you faced any problem regarding this package feel free to mail me
-       - tejomay@novatree.com/tejomaysaha@outlook.com